ohmjs/ohm/doc/contributor-guide.md

 ### Pre-commit Checks

-When you run `yarn install` in an Ohm checkout, it will automatically install a pre-commit hook into `.git/hooks/pre-commit`.
+When you run `pnpm install` in an Ohm checkout, it will automatically install a pre-commit hook into `.git/hooks/pre-commit`.
 Every time you commit to the repository, the pre-commit script checks that all tests pass, and that the code passes a lint check.
 We use [ESLint](http://eslint.org/), which helps